Am1GoBBreAd/ETF-Analysis-Dashboard/README.md

 # 🚀📊 ETF AUM, Daily Volume & Block Trade Dashboard

 ## 🎯 Project Overview
-This project is designed to monitor and visualize key performance indicators for two specific ETF fund families: Global X and BetaPro.
+This project is designed to monitor and visualize key performance indicators for 2025 newly launched ETFs.
 This project replaces manual data entry by integrating Python and Office Scripts to process high-frequency trading data across 36 distinct tickers for the Global X and BetaPro fund families.

 ---